Mikael Samuelsson: Detroit Red Wings (2005–2009)

 With NHL play set to resume following the lockout, Samuelsson was contacted by Håkan Andersson, director of European scouting for the Detroit Red Wings, in the summer of 2005.
 Still in Europe, he was loaned from Södertälje SK to the Swiss Rapperswil-Jona Lakers for two games in early-September.
 Samuelsson competed in one game for the Lakers before signing a one-year contract with the Red Wings.
 Joining Detroit marked a turning point in his career.
 Playing mainly on the third line, he was used on the power play and emerged as a legitimate offensive player in the NHL.
 During his first season with the Red Wings, he recorded 23 goals, 22 assists and 45 points in 71 games.
 He missed nine games late in the campaign due to a wrist injury, but returned for the playoffs.
 Seeded first overall in the Western Conference, Detroit was eliminated in the opening round by the Edmonton Oilers.
 Samuelsson notched an assist while appearing in the first six NHL playoff games of his career.

 In March 2006, Samuelsson signed a three-year contract extension with the Red Wings.
 He recorded 34 points in 53 games the following season, while missing 18 games to a broken right foot.
 Finishing first overall in the West once more, Detroit advanced to the Conference finals, where they were eliminated by the Anaheim Ducks.
 Samuelsson contributed 11 points in 18 post-season games.

 After a 40-point campaign in 2007–08, Samuelsson helped the Red Wings to a Stanley Cup championship.
 He recorded 13 points in 22 post-season games, including the first two goals in Game 1 of the Stanley Cup Finals against the Pittsburgh Penguins.
 Helping the Red Wings defeat the Penguins in six games, the victory made Samuelsson a member of the Triple Gold Club, having won gold medals at the Winter Olympics and World Championships two years prior.
 Also accomplishing the feat were teammates and fellow Swedes Henrik Zetterberg and Niklas Kronwall.

 The following season, Samuelsson recorded a second consecutive 40-point campaign.
 In the ensuing playoffs, he scored the overtime-winning goal in Game 2 of the Semifinals against the Chicago Blackhawks.
-He advanced with the Red Wings to the 2009 Stanley Cup Finals, where they met the Penguins for the second consecutive year.
+He advanced with the Red Wings to the 2009 Stanley Cup Finals, where they met the Penguins for the second consecutive year despite initially building a 3–2 series lead.
 Detroit was defeated in seven games, missing out on back-to-back championships.
 Samuelsson contributed 10 points in 21 playoff games.